-- The Administrative Board and the Executive Committee summons the annual General - Assembly.
-FYEG Member Organisations are summoned to the General Assembly via - ordinary mail or e-mail.
-The convocation contains the agenda, date, time and - place of the General Assembly.
+The Administrative Board and the Executive Committee summons the annual General Assembly.
+FYEG Member Organisations are summoned to the General Assembly via email.
+The convocation contains the agenda, date, time and place of the General Assembly.

-- General Assembly is presided in line with the Meeting Rules (Annex 1) - 170 The rules for holding extraordinary General Assembly are detailed in the - 171 Statutes.
+General Assembly is presided in line with the Meeting Rules (Annex - 1)

+The rules for holding extraordinary General Assembly are detailed in the Statutes.